ulucsahin/dcipher-nlp-challenge/REPORT.md

 ROC Curve can be seen in the figure below.
 Achieved AUC score on test dataset is 0.799.
 ![](images/ROC.png)

-Confusion Matrix is as follows:
+Confusion Matrix is as follows, False Positive and False Negative rates are close to each other.
+This may be caused from similarity of classes.
 ![](images/ConfusionMatrix.png)